Ahyousefi379/my-academia-obsidian/Goals/ML project - EEG signals.md

 ##### Theory Behind CAR

 The theoretical foundation of CAR lies in its ability to serve as a reference point for EEG signals.
 Each electrode records not only the potential from the brain area beneath it but also a common activity present across all electrodes.
 The CAR filter computes the average potential of all electrodes and subtracts this average from each electrode’s recorded potential.
-Mathematically, if \( x_i(t) \) is the potential at the \( i \)-th electrode at time \( t \), and \( x_{CAR_i}(t) \) is the CAR-filtered output, the formula is:
+Mathematically, if $\( x_i(t) \)$is the potential at the \( i \)-th electrode at time \( t \), and \( x_{CAR_i}(t) \) is the CAR-filtered output, the formula is:

 \[ x_{CAR_i}(t) = x_i(t) - \frac{1}{C} \sum_{j=1}^{C} x_j(t) \]